proplot-dev/proplot/docs/configuration.rst

 .. _ug_config:

-Configuring ProPlot
+Configuring proplot
 ===================

 Overview
 --------

-A dictionary-like object named `~proplot.config.rc`, belonging to the `~proplot.config.Configurator` class, is created when you import ProPlot.
+A dictionary-like object named `~proplot.config.rc`, belonging to the `~proplot.config.Configurator` class, is created when you import proplot.
 This is your one-stop shop for working with `matplotlib settings <ug_rcmpl_>`_ stored in `~proplot.config.rc_matplotlib`
-(our name for the `~matplotlib.rcParams` dictionary) and :ref:`ProPlot settings <ug_rcproplot>` stored in `~proplot.config.rc_proplot`.
+(our name for the `~matplotlib.rcParams` dictionary) and :ref:`proplot settings <ug_rcproplot>` stored in `~proplot.config.rc_proplot`.

 To change global settings on-the-fly, simply update `~proplot.config.rc`